mattb00ker/100-days-of-code/r1-log.md

 Spent today jumping back in with JavaScript.
 Reasonably enjoyable, need to remember my semicolons!
 May jump back in later, while learnign the essentials is essential, it doesn't set the world on fire (I know it gets more interesting).

 ### R1D3
+Today I continued with JavaScript.
+I spent my time brushing up on  my syntax.
+I then chose to produce a simple card game to play with JS and test my skills.
+I built a test webpage to help run the code, and started producing my java script.

+### R1D4